Cayman Islands: District populations

-Demographics & immigration

-According to the Cayman Islands Spring 2022 Labour Force report, 48.9% of the country is Caymanian.
-This includes generational Caymanians and those who have obtained Caymanian status (term used for citizenship).
-The remaining 51.1% are immigrants on work permits, or those with permanent residency, which is a pathway to gaining status.
-The Cayman Islands has long been a popular destination for expatriates, dating back to the late 1970s when the country's financial sector started to take off.
+According to the Economics and Statistics Office, the final result of the 20 October 2021 Census was 71,432; however, according to a late 2022 population report by the same body, the estimated population at the end of 2022 was 81,546, broken down as follows:

 Religion

-The predominant religion on the Cayman Islands is Christianity (66.9%, down from over 80% in 2010).
-Religions practised include United Church, Church of God, Anglican Church, Baptist Church, Catholic Church, Seventh-day Adventist Church, and Pentecostal Church.
-Roman Catholic churches are St. Ignatius Church, George Town, Christ the Redeemer Church, West Bay and Stella Maris Church, Cayman Brac.
-Many citizens are deeply religious, regularly going to church, however, atheism has been on the rise throughout the islands since 2000, with 16.7% now identifying with no religion, according to the 2021 census.
+The predominant religion on the Cayman Islands is Christianity (67% in 2021, down from over 80% in 2010).
+Popular denominations include the United Church of Christ, the Church of God, the Anglican Church, the Baptist Church, the Catholic Church, the Seventh-day Adventist Church, and the Pentecostal Church.
+The Roman Catholic churches in the islands are St. Ignatius Church in George Town, and Christ the Redeemer Church, West Bay and Stella Maris Churches in Cayman Brac.
+There is also a significant number of Latter-Day Saints in Grand Cayman.
+The majority of citizens are religious, however, atheism has been on the rise throughout the islands since 2000, with 16.7% now identifying as non-believers, according to the 2021 census.
 Ports are closed on Sundays and Christian holidays.
-There is also an active synagogue and Jewish community on the island as well as places of worship in George Town for Jehovah's Witnesses and followers of the Bahá'í faith.
+There is also an active synagogue and Jewish community on the island as well as places of worship in George Town for Jehovah's Witnesses and followers of the Baháʼí faith.

-In 2020, there are an estimated 121 muslims in Cayman Islands.

 Languages

 The official language of the Cayman Islands is English (90%).
 Islanders' accents retain elements passed down from English, Scottish, and Welsh settlers (among others) in a language variety known as Cayman Creole.
 Caymanians of Jamaican origin speak in their own vernacular (see Jamaican Creole and Jamaican English).
-It is also quite commonplace to hear some residents converse in Spanish as many citizens have relocated from Latin America to work and live on Grand Cayman.
+It is quite common to hear residents converse in Spanish as many citizens have relocated from Latin America to work and live on Grand Cayman.
 The Latin American nations with the greatest representation are Honduras, Cuba, Colombia, Nicaragua, and the Dominican Republic.
 Spanish speakers comprise approximately between 10 and 12% of the population and are predominantly of the Caribbean dialect.
-Tagalog is spoken by about 5% of inhabitants most of whom are Filipino residents on work permits.
+Tagalog is spoken by about 8% of inhabitants, most of whom are Filipino residents on work permits.